sifive/wake/share/doc/wake/logging.md

 ## How Logging works on Wake Database Commands

-Confusingly, the command line arguments in the database alias with those when executing, but they have different behavior.
+The `--verbose` command line argument has a different functionalilty when used with data base commands (`--last`, `-o`, `--failed`, etc).

-Running `wake <database command> --verbose` will show ALL of stdout and stdin from all `Job`s, regardless of what wake stream they were directed to.
+Running `wake <database command> --verbose` will show ALL of stdout and stdin from all `Job`s, regardless of what logger they were directed to.
 Running a database command without `--verbose` will show NO stdout or stdin from any `Job`.

 Recall that results of `print` or `println` are not stored in the database, so will never be revealed with any combination of flags.